kawsar24ahmad/vaccine-center-with-google-form-and-zapier/README.md

 ## Usage

-1. **Register Users**
+1. **User Registration via Google Form**

-   - Users can register via the frontend interface.
+   - Users can register via the **Google Form 1** or **Google Form 2** linked above.
+Their data is collected and sent to the backend system using **Zapier**.
+   - Zapier listens for new form submissions and sends the data to your Laravel application.

 2. **Manage Vaccine Centers**